ilshad/pedestal-introspector/README.md

 ```

 By default, keybinding is `Ctrl+I`.
 Press it in browser while working
-with Development Aspect and see curent data model.
+with Development Aspect and see curent information model.

 ## Alternative ways